-The department aims to maximise service delivery to the community whilst providing flexibility to its employees.
+Crown Law aims to maximise service delivery to the community whilst providing flexibility to its employees.
 To assist employees balance work and life responsibilities the flexible working arrangements outlined below may be available.
-These arrangements will be subject to operational convenience and further discussion and agreement with the relevant manager:
+These arrangements will be subject to operational convenience and further discussion and agreement with your relevant manager:

 - part-time arrangements

 - job sharing

 - aggregated/averaged hours of work